Adapt

 Pattern recognitionDetects confirmation, contradiction, recurrence, intensification, avoidance, and other dynamicsN/A — item management only

-Growth controlStrategy (continuous, cumulative, or decay) + token limitDeduplication + max items + pruning policy
+Growth controlStrategy (continuous, cumulative, decay) + token limitDeduplication + max items + pruning policy

 Evolution